SurajPratap10/Imagine_AI/readme.md

 **16.** Now sit back patiently and relax while your PR is being reviewed.

 #### Note :-
 -   **Please follow best code formatting and linting practices to assure good code quality.
-You should use tools such as Prettier or Eslint for thy purpose.**
+You should use tools such as Prettier or Eslint for the purpose.**

 <hr>